s-heins/articles/git/01 Introduction/Introduction.md

 	defaultBranch = main
 ```

-I really recommend adding the alias under `lg` for a pretty git tree right in your command line.
+I highly recommend adding the alias under `lg` for a pretty git tree right in your command line.